mcglasp/ms4-big-idea-books/testing.md

 - Works as expected.
 'Bought' several items using official Stripe test card.

 #### 3.3 Create an order when the user has closed the window before confirmation.
 - As expected, the order is still processed.
 However, I had reservations about whether this was the correct procedure when testing.
 To test this I 'bought' an item and closed the window while the payment authorisation screen overlay was displayed.
 On reopening the closed tab I say that the order had been created, and this was also confirmed in Stripe.
 However, the basket only gets deleted on rendering the order confirmation view, which can only happen if the window is still open.
 It seemed to me that this could cause problems and, potentially, lead a customer to pay for an item twice.
-To test whether this was possible I attempted to go through the checout process again with the currently loaded basket.
+To test whether this was possible I attempted to go through the checkout process again with the currently loaded basket.
 It came back that there had been a processing error, suggesting that the order had already been found with those existing basket details and payment intent details.

 On the one hand, this behaviour is correct in that it does what we intend it to do (ie. still processing an order and preventing duplicate payments), but I am less sure that this process represents good UX.
 I will further research this as part of future development.

+I asked a tutor to test this behaviour and discussed the issue with them.
+They felt that it was behaving normally and experienced no issues with cached basket items.

 #### 3.4 Receive appropriate feedback on a successful purchase, including via email.
 - Emails not being received to real email.